Rudy Lai

 1 updates

-BMW advances AI use to improve vehicle assembly efficiency, achieving cost savings and enabling redeployment of workers to other tasks.
+BMW leveraged AI to increase vehicle assembly efficiency, achieving cost savings and enabling worker redeployment, demonstrating AI's value in optimizing operational workflows.

 2023 Q2: no updates